alshival/openAI-Discord-Bot/README.md

 <img src="https://github.com/alshival/openAI-Discord-Bot/blob/main/app/Screenshot 2023-07-23 10.44.32 PM (1).png?raw=True" alt="Image Description">

 Discord servers can leverage an OpenAI-powered bot for code assistance, troubleshooting, generating financial charts, and answering technical questions.
 Discord servers centered around creative writing, storytelling, or roleplaying can use a bot with OpenAI's GPT models to generate prompts, develop characters, and facilitate interactive storytelling experiences.
 Gaming communities can incorporate an OpenAI-powered bot into their Discord server to provide in-game tips, strategies, and assist with game-related queries.
-Financial industries can... create stock charts.

-Yes...

 ## Features